 - Rotate between chemistries to avoid selecting for resistance

-- Use selective insecticides for the in-season treatments to allow natural enemies to survive and assist with control
+- Use selective insecticides for in-season treatments to allow natural enemies to survive and assist with control

 - Be aware of MRLs to ensure export